ginochen/rep/README.md

 # Project for Uber trips
+Details can be found in the UberTrips.ipynb file.

 # Summary
 - Stay close to SF downtown any time.
 SF downtown has the highest density of pickups.
 - Best weekdays time recommendation of any location is rush hour times (7-9am, 16-19pm).